 Avon would prove very influential on many subsequent anti heroes in popular culture.
 Blake’s 7 though often slated for its shakey sets was ironically the blue print for almost all modern fantasy and sci fi series like Game of Thrones, Babylon 5, Firefly, and Buffy the Vampire Slayer.

 It did all the things these series did first.
 It was the first genre series to have ongoing story arcs.
-Previous series like Star Trek and Doctor Who’s stories were most often stand alone (most television series did this for syndication and sales abroad as often they would not be repeated in order and therefore it was felt it would be easier for people to jump in at any point) Blake’s 7 however broke new ground by having the episodes all work their way up to a climactic season finale which is now the norm of most series.
+Previous series like Star Trek and Doctor Who’s stories were most often stand alone (most television series did this for syndication and sales abroad, as often they would not be repeated in order and therefore it was felt it would be easier for people to jump in at any point.)
+Blake’s 7 however broke new ground by having the episodes all work their way up to a climactic season finale which is now the norm.

-Finally Blake’s 7 was also the first to present us with Avon an unsympathetic character who beat up women, shot people in the back, betrayed his friends, was happy to give a fascist regime advanced technology, as the character who was actually the hero who saved the day.
-And only ever won because of the dirty tactics he employed like just shooting people in the back and not giving his enemies a fair chance.
+Finally Blake’s 7 was also the first to present us with Avon an unsympathetic character who beat up women, shot people in the back, betrayed his friends, was happy to give a fascist regime advanced technology, as the character who actually saved the day, and only ever won because of the dirty tactics he employed.

-It was obvious in spite of how self serving he could be that the did care about certain members of the crew.
+It was obvious in spite of how self serving he could be that he did care about certain members of the crew.
 He and Blake did clearly care about each other.
-It was subtle but you could see it there as Avon in spite of everything that happened still never did turn his back on Blake and after he left was desperate to save him.
+It was subtle but you could see it there as Avon in spite of everything that happened, still never did turn his back on Blake and after he left was desperate to save him.

 Blake for his part later said in one of his last moments with Avon that he had always trusted Avon from the very beginning.
-Little did Blake know Avon when they first met did try and betray him.
+Little did Blake know that when they first met, Avon did try and betray him.
 He tried to convince Jenna to leave Blake to die on the planet Cygnus Alpha and run off with the money of the Liberator.
-His speech to Jenna telling her that if they both stay with Blake they will end up dead as he can’t win against the Federation rings eerily true when you consider the ending of the series “what do you want to be rich or dead!”
-Still what’s interesting about Blake who didn’t know this’ confession of having always trusted Avon is that we do see a look of guilt on Avon’s face.
-Its probably the only time we ever see him show any kind of remorse though he quickly gets over it.
+His speech to Jenna telling her that if they both stay with Blake they will end up dead as he can’t win against the Federation rings eerily true when you consider the ending of the series.
+Still what’s interesting about Blake (who didn’t know this ) confession of having always trusted Avon, is that we do see a look of guilt on Avon’s face.
+It’s probably the only time we ever see him show any kind of remorse though he quickly gets over it.

 Most interesting is in the episode Horizon when Cally teleports down to rescue the others and Avon pleads with her more than he did with anyone else not to go.
-Though he hides it its obvious that he cares about her more than all the other members of the crew combined yet when she does go down and is captured too Avon plans to leave her and the rest of the crew without a seconds thought and though he does end up saving them all it was only because he later discovered that he couldn’t survive on his own without the other members of the ship.
+Though he hides it, its obvious that he cares about her more than all the other members of the crew combined, yet when she does go down and is captured too.
+Avon ultimately plans to leave her and the rest of the crew without a seconds thought.
+He does end up saving them all, but it’s only because he later discovered that he couldn’t survive on his own without the other members of the ship.

 Terry Nation the creator of the series said in an interview when asked about the popularity of Avon.